-I am a doctoral candidate at the University of Washington (UW) in the English program.
-I study Black feminist speculative fiction and art through cultural studies readings.
+I am a writer, artist, educator, curator, and doctoral candidate at the University of Washington (UW) in the English program.
+I study Black feminist speculative literary and visual arts through cultural studies readings.
 My work is centered around concepts of speculation, phantasm, shadows, the not-quite-here, surrealism, and horror.
-I'm interested in the ways Black arts use obscurity and distort reality to reveal moments of contention between colonial, capitalist, anti-Black limitations placed on Black people in the materials worlds and the ecstatic practices by Black communities and peoples, myself included, to transcends those limitations, and thereby, queering (what is commonly thought of as) reality.

-At UW, I also teach first-year composition.
+I teach composition and literary studies, both with an eye towards art criticism and experimentation.
 I encourage students to venture out of what they have considered “normal” when they are creating their own texts-- written or otherwise.
-These worlds that we engulf ourselves within teach us how we think; they imbue our ideas.
-It’s important to break down and articulate where these ideas are coming from and who they are serving.
-To do this, we may have to break out of preconceived notions of creation (or composition, if you prefer) and enter into something new.
 We must be rule-breakers.
-My pedagogical commitments extend from my belief that students (as a forever-one myself) understand conceptual categories when they (we) are exposed to a variety of creative and intellectual mediums; therefore, I practice and encourage multimodal and multi-disciplinary work.
+My pedagogical commitments extend from my belief that students understand conceptual categories when they are exposed to a variety of creative and intellectual mediums; therefore, I practice and encourage multimodal and multi-disciplinary work.
 Read more about my teaching style here.

 I’m open to collaborating with other artists, writers, researchers, and collectives who feel like we have complementary goals and missions.
 After exploring my body of work throughout this site and you want to work together, hit me up!